ucsc-cgp/sync-agile-boards/README.md

 systems.
 The user needs to verify that a sprint found in the source management system exists in the destination management system with the identical name before invoking _sync-agile-boards_.
 Sprint synchronization is not mirrored.
- That means, if the source management system contains a sprint with name _sprint1_ but the destination managemement does not contain a sprint with that name, an issue associated with a _sprint1_ will be processed but its sprint information will remain unchanged (a warning will be logged).
+ That means, if the source management system contains a sprint with name _sprint1_ but the destination management does not contain a sprint with that name, an issue associated with a _sprint1_ will be processed but its sprint information will remain unchanged (a warning will be logged).